SuperSwiftMarkup/SuperSwiftMarkup/README.md

 The ultimate end goal is note publishing of the highest quality not mere note taking, and in a manner that presents best in web browsers as self contained webpages that will stand the test of time with regard to your painstakingly produced notes.
 I want notes that one can look back on in old age and admire their youthful work.

 (Also because everything nowadays has to pertain or relate to AI in one way or another: no LLMs won’t supersede a great personal note taking platform.
 If anything, while I’m against relying on LLMs over developing your personal skills, there have been times where I’ll get some LLM in such a state that it actuality produces something interesting and sometimes I do wish I had a medium where I could save such in a neatly organized and arranged manner.)

+**Also regarding naming conventions:** because some people have problems with the ‘SS’ prefix, I’ve since decided that ‘DD’ is actually easier to type, but I’ve already grown accustomed to the ‘SS’ prefix for all top-level publicly exposed top-level identifiers and furthermore many projects are based on this naming convention… So such may be what I’m stuck with but henceforth I’ll focus more on names of two words that begin with a ‘d’.
+(Personally as someone whose ancestors fought the axis powers I don’t think such is a bit deal and typing efficiency is most pressing on my mind as a programmer.)

 **Everything below** are my prior notes with regard to a general purpose markdown display and editor view.